csirmaz/NetArranger/README.md

 * Object-oriented code; can be used multiple times on a page
 * Click on a node to highlight outgoing connections
+* Drag nodes to help arrange the graph
 * Connections leave a node horizontally and arrive at the destination node vertically
-* Double-click a node to nudge it to rearrange the graph
 * Tools implemented to zoom in and out and scroll the viewport

 ## Getting started